 - A new grant program is established to fund students interested in implementing community-based civic engagement projects.
 The John E. Dooley Student Engagement Grant will award one or two $750 grants per year going forward.
 Highly motivated undergraduate and graduate students, and student teams are encouraged to apply.

-- SERVE Living Learning Community is presented with two prestigious national awards.The Bronze Certificate from the National Association of Student Personnel Administrators (Dalton Institute.
-The Best Practices Award is given to a program that best develops student values, integrity-based learning, and civic education.
+- SERVE Living Learning Community is presented with two prestigious national awards.The Bronze Certificate from the National Association of Student Personnel Administrators, and the Dalton Institute's Best Practices Award is given to a program that best develops student values, integrity-based learning, and civic education.

 - Concurrent with the launch of the new name, VT Engage launches a set of new programs and announces several new initiatives.
 Of note, are the funding of the Remember-Serve-Learn Initiative (RSL) by the Corporation for National and Community Service in August, and the elevation of VT Engage to a coordinating unit for the AmeriCorps VISTA program in the New River Valley in November.